 Back outside to the grounds of the old Mount Clare Station at the B&O Railroad Museum where we found the pair of EMD F7s.
-Here we find a General Motors Electro-Motive Division (EMD) built SD-35.
+Here we find B&O SD-35 Number 7402, a diesel-electric locomotive built by General Motors Electro-Motive Division (EMD) .
 These six-axle diesel-electric locomotives were built between June 1964 and January 1966.
 The long hood was not significantly different from earlier models but the cab, which EMD referred to as the “Spartan” became an industry classic with a low, short nose and front windshield.

 EMD sold 360 of these units of which 24 were purchased by the Baltimore & Ohio Railroad for use on its West Virginia coal drag service.
 From my research, this is the only SD-35 that has been preserved, although, looking at the condition of Number 7402, preserved may be too strong a term – saved from the cutting torch may be more appropriate.